soilysound/sdc-site-base/README.md

 | ***total***  | 3.8       |

 ## Javascript
 Site javascript is written in require modules.
-Each major section of the site would have a bundled require module that involkes all the most commonely used modules for that section.
+Each major section of the site has a bundled require module that invokes all the most commonely used modules for that section.
 For example, if 'module1', 'module2' and 'module3' are used throughout the site, a general 'site-main' bundle file might look like this:

 ```javascript
 define('site-main', ['module1', 'module2', 'module3'],